What is an ECG: Measuring the Heart's Electrical Activity

 Follow-up after an ECG involves reviewing the results with the patient and discussing any findings.
 If abnormalities are detected, additional tests or treatments may be recommended.
 Regular monitoring or lifestyle changes might be advised to manage or prevent cardiac issues, ensure ongoing heart health, and address concerns.

-• Additional Testing: Based on the ECG results, your doctor may recommend further testing, such as blood tests or imaging studies.
+- Additional Testing: Based on the ECG results, your doctor may recommend further testing, such as blood tests or imaging studies.

-• Treatment: If abnormalities are detected, your doctor will discuss appropriate treatment options and may recommend further testing or specialist consultation.
+- Treatment: If abnormalities are detected, your doctor will discuss appropriate treatment options and may recommend further testing or specialist consultation.

-Why ECGs Are Done?
+Why ECGs are Done?

 An electrocardiogram (ECG) is a non-invasive test that records the heart's electrical activity.
 It is commonly performed to diagnose and monitor various heart conditions, including arrhythmias, coronary artery disease, and cardiac arrests.
+ECGs can also detect signs of a previous heart attack or identify individuals at risk of developing heart problems.

+ECGs are often performed in emergencies, such as when a person is experiencing chest pain or symptoms of a heart attack.
 They can also be used to monitor the effectiveness of heart medications or evaluate the heart's overall health.
 Additionally, ECGs may be performed as part of a routine physical examination or screening test for certain occupations or athletic activities.

 Diagnosing Heart Conditions